Although both fibre broadband and cable broadband boast fast speeds, they're not quite the same thing.

-Types of fibre-optic connection
+Types of fibre-optic connections

-The benefits of fibre-optic broadband
+The benefits of cable broadband

 In summary, cable broadband has some big pros for users: